mitmedialab/SAR-opal-base/README.md

 ## Demo Version
 To build and deploy the demo version, do the following:
-- In Unity > Build Settings > Scenes in build, check all the demo scenes and uncheck basic-scene.
+- In Unity > Build Settings > Scenes in build, check all the demo scenes and uncheck basic-scene and all other non-demo scenes.
-- In Unity > Build Settings > Player Settings, change the deployed name of the app to be SAR Opal Demo and the bundle identifier to be "demo" instead of "base.
+- In Unity > Build Settings > Player Settings, change the deployed name of the app to be SAR Opal Demo and the bundle identifier to be "demo" instead of "base".
 - In the MainGameController, set the flag "demo" to true.
 - Build and deploy.